agude/agude.github.io/_drafts/2017-12-20-blue-fate-dice-retest.md

 person writing the results changed from day to day, and the person rolling also changed.
 Further, we often remembered to start recording only **after** a particularly bad roll.
-Performing multiple tests and looking at the distribution of the _P_ value might offer a clue indicating whether the first test was systematically off, but it is hard to disentangle from statistical uncertainty.
+Performing multiple tests and looking at the distribution of the _p_ value might offer a clue indicating whether the first test was systematically off, but it is hard to disentangle from statistical uncertainty.